 BABYLON provides a space in which these emerging filmmakers can speak to each other and to the widest international audience, providing access and inclusion.

-Babylon is now open for submissions for the coming year 2015, with residential feature film workshops in Vienna (February) and Cannes (May) and follow-up sessions in London (September/October).
+Babylon 2015 starts next month, with residential feature film workshops in Vienna (19-22 February) and Cannes (15-18 May) and follow-up sessions in London (September/October).

 For more information about the programme click here.

 Mai Masri (Babylon 2009) recently completed the 6-week shoot of her first feature film 3000 Nights starring Maisa Abdelhadi and Nadera Omranwhich.

 The film tells the story of Layal, a Palestinian schoolteacher who is arrested and incarcerated in an Israeli prison where she gives birth to a baby boy.
 It was co-produced by Nour Productions, Les Films d'Ici, Orjouane Productions and Phillistine Films, and funded by the CNC-Aide aux Cinemas du Monde (France), Jordan Film Fund (RFC - Jordan), Organization Internationale de la Francophonie (France) and AFAC (Lebanon).

 BABYLON offers project-based training for teams of feature film Writers, Directors and Producers, aimed at preparing their projects for the international market.